antcim/automarker_deploy/README.md

 - *deleted*
 - *modified* (*only if not expired*)

-The *task page* displays the *ongoing tasks* and those *expired* divided by course.
+The `task page` displays the *ongoing tasks* and those *expired* divided by course.

 On this page you can see how many students have *submitted* a task by clicking on the row of the table that corresponds to the task.

-To evaluate (*mark*) a submission, just click on the 💯 button, the code written by the student will be displayed and the possibility to evaluate it.
+To evaluate (*mark*) a submission, just click on the 💯 button so the code written by the student will be displayed.

 ### Student Side